programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 <a name="patch_fix"></a>
 ### Patch Fix

-If your machine is running maxOS Sierra (Darwin 16.7.0) you will get an error message like the following when running the Geoparser version 1.1:
+If your machine is running maxOS Sierra (Darwin 16.7.0) or later versions you will get an error message similar to the following when running the Geoparser version 1.1:

     unrecognised platform Darwin 16.7.0 x86_64
     edit scripts/setup, or set LXPATH to appropriate path